runnndmc/JS-CheatSheet/JS-Questions.md

 ## What is JS?
 A programming language that conforms to the ECMAScript standard as a way to add programs to web pages.
-It's a dynamic language that creates modern web applications where you can interact directly without doing a page reload for each action.
-JavaScript is prototype-based, multi-paradigm language that object oriented and functional programing styles
+It's a dynamic language that creates modern web applications where you can interact directly **without doing a page reload for each action**.
+JavaScript is prototype-based, multi-paradigm language that is object oriented and functional programing styles.

 ## Main Data Types in JS:
 + Numbers